The Texas grid got crushed because its operators didn’t see the need to prepare for cold weather

 Throughout the Southwest, he said, there has been a scramble for gas as sources have gone offline.
 Most surplus gas is stored underground, he said, and bringing it to the surface becomes more and more difficult in such prolonged low temperatures.
 March futures for natural gas are selling for $3 per million BTUs in Oklahoma, he said, but the spot price hit $600 over the weekend.

-In Texas, production Tuesday fell 6 to 7 billion cubic feet per day from earlier in the month, Anne Swedberg Robba, head of American gas and power analytics for S&P Platts, wrote in an email.
+In Texas, production of natural gas Tuesday fell 6 billion to 7 billion cubic feet per day from earlier in the month, Anne Swedberg Robba, head of American gas and power analytics for S&P Global Platts, wrote in an email.
 Nationally, production has dropped by about 14 percent.

-“But this is not the first time we’ve had this issue in Texas,” said Hirs.
+“But this is not the first time we’ve had this issue in Texas,” said Hirs, of the University of Houston.

-There was a severe cold spell in the Southwest in 2011, and frigid weather in 1983, 1989, 2003, 2006, 2008, and 2010.
-A study by the Federal Energy Regulatory Commission and the North American Electric Reliability Corporation of the 2011 event, which also included widespread blackouts for much the same reasons, found that “the massive amount of generator failures that were experienced raises the question whether it would have been helpful to increase reserve levels going into the event.
+There was a severe cold spell in the Southwest in 2011, and frigid weather in 1983, 1989, 2003, 2006, 2008 and 2010.
+A study by the Federal Energy Regulatory Commission and the North American Electric Reliability Corp. of the 2011 event, which also led to widespread blackouts for much the same reasons, found that “the massive amount of generator failures that were experienced raises the question whether it would have been helpful to increase reserve levels going into the event.
 This action would have brought more units online earlier, might have prevented some of the freezing problems the generators experienced, and could have exposed operational problems in time to implement corrections before the units were needed to meet customer demand.”

 Texas shares with California an unwillingness to compensate generation companies for maintenance, Hirs said, unlike most of the rest of the country.
-He said that what happened to California in the heat last summer has now been reflected in Texas’ winter.
+He said that what happened to California in the heat last summer has now been reflected in Texas’s winter.

 “Both Texas and California have failed spectacularly this year,” he said.
 “There’s a tremendous human cost.
 People died in California.
 People died in Texas.”

-Texas is unique among the states in having a grid all of its own that is almost entirely cut off from the rest of the country.
+Texas is unique among the states in having a grid all its own that is almost entirely cut off from the rest of the country.
 That has prevented Texas from importing much electricity as its power plants went down, but Hirs said that the cold is so widespread across the heart of the nation that no one has any electricity to spare anyway.

-Bill Magness, the CEO of ERCOT, said in an interview with WFAA television in Dallas that he thought the state grid was better prepared for winter than it once was.
+Bill Magness, chief executive of ERCOT, said in an interview with the WFAA TV station in Dallas that he thought the state grid was better prepared for winter than it once was.

 “In 2018 we had some very cold winter times, but we saw the generation fleets performed very well through that,” he said.
 “I think we really made some progress getting ready for these winter times.
 And this storm has been extraordinary.
 We are seeing a whole lot of units coming off for reasons that have to do with the weather, so certainly winterization is something that constantly needs to be looked at.”

-One factor that may have hurt, although temporary, was that the sudden high wholesale price of electricity may have caused ERCOT’s computers to order companies to “shed load” – that is, cut off customers – rather than deal with the spike in costs.
+Although temporary, one factor that may have hurt was that the sudden high wholesale price of electricity may have caused ERCOT’s computers to order companies to “shed load” — that is, cut off customers — rather than deal with the spike in costs.

-The state’s Public Utilities Commission ordered ERCOT Monday to allow for those high prices.
+The state’s Public Utilities Commission ordered ERCOT on Monday to allow for those high prices.
 They almost certainly will not last long, as temperatures are already rising.
-The cost of that electricity, at least in the short run, will likely fall most heavily on the retail utilities.
+The cost of that electricity, at least in the short run, probably will fall most heavily on the retail utilities.